nf-core/smrnaseq/docs/usage.md

 `--length [int]`: Discard reads that became shorter than length [int] because of either quality or adapter trimming.
 Default: 18
 `--clip_R1 [int]`: Instructs Trim Galore to remove bp from the 5' end of read 1 `--three_prime_clip_R1 [int]`: Instructs Trim Galore to remove bp from the 3' end of read 1 AFTER adapter/quality trimming has been performed
+`--three_prime_adapter [sequence]` : Instructs Trim Galore to remove 3' adapters which are typically used in smRNA-seq library preparation

 ### `--saveReference`
 Supply this parameter to save any generated reference genome files to your results folder.
 These can then be used for future pipeline runs, reducing processing times.